-- ensures that the Project/Programme financial statements have been prepared in accordance with the requirements set out in the financing agreement, as well as in the Project/Programme procedures manual (e.g. accrual or cash-based accounting); - ensures that the financial statements presents fairly, in all material aspects, the actual expenditure incurred and revenue received for the Project/Programme for the period subject to the audit, in conformity with the applicable contractual conditions (including geographical and thematic distribution); - ensures that the financial statements are consistent with the technical and financial implementation reports submitted to AFD and any other financial or statutory reports prepared within the context of the Project / Programme; - reviews adjusting entries made during the financial statements closing process; - reconciles the financial statements with the cash situation and/or bank accounts, including by obtaining direct confirmation from the banks managing the accounts; - verifies, if applicable, the accuracy of exchange rates used for monetary conversions, as well as their compliance with the financing agreement conditions; - verifies, if applicable, the procedures used to control funds sent to other entities involved in activities implementation.
+- ensures that the Project/Programme financial statements have been prepared in accordance with the requirements set out in the financing agreement, as well as in the Project/Programme procedures manual (e.g. accrual or cash-based accounting); - ensures that the financial statements presents fairly, in all material aspects, the actual expenditure incurred and revenue received for the Project/Programme for the period subject to the audit, in conformity with the applicable contractual conditions (including geographical and thematic distribution); - ensures that the financial statements are consistent with other accounting documents including the trial balance and books of accounts; - ensures that the financial statements are consistent with the technical and financial implementation reports submitted to AFD and any other financial or statutory reports prepared within the context of the Project / Programme; - reviews adjusting entries made during the financial statements closing process; - reconciles the financial statements with the cash situation and/or bank accounts, including by obtaining direct confirmation from the banks managing the accounts;

+- verifies, if applicable, the accuracy of exchange rates used for monetary conversions, as well as their compliance with the financing agreement conditions; - verifies, if applicable, the procedures used to control funds sent to other entities involved in activities implementation.

-The auditor may elect to request written statements in a letter of representation (A template, from ISA 580, is provided in Annex 4.4; the auditor will verify that ISA 580 has not altered this template) signed by member(s) of the Management who are primarily responsible for the Entity's management (ISA 580).
+The auditor may elect to request written statements in a letter of representation (A template, from ISA 580, is provided in Annex 4.5; the auditor will verify that ISA 580 has not altered this template) signed by member(s) of the Management who are primarily responsible for the Entity's management (ISA 580).
 The purpose of this approach is to obtain evidence that the Management acknowledges its responsibility for: the financial report's reliability, adherence to the financing agreement conditions, compliance with regulations and best practices for procurement and execution of contracts, and the organisation of an appropriate internal control system.

-Verification of the use of funds
+b) Verification of the use of funds